Broker Bi-Monthly Is There A HMO Boom?

 We are happy to lend on HMO properties to landlords who have 12 months’ experience.
 Investors can borrow on HMO homes with up to six bedrooms and get a loan to value up to 75% of the property’s price.

 A licence may be required and is mandatory for homes with five or more bedrooms.
-As part of the lending process, we will also need to carry out a physical valuation of the HMO property.
+As part of the lending process, we will also need to evaluate the HMO property physically.